Raby Castle: Layout

 Raby Castle has an irregular plan, with nine towers along its perimeter.
 The main entrance was in the west through the four-storey Neville Gateway.
 Access to the gatehouse was via a drawbridge, since replaced by a flagged causeway.
 The gatehouse originally contained three portcullises, as is shown by the still-visible grooves used to work them.
 Two smaller towers beside the gatehouse have no defensive function and were added during the renovations of Henry Vane, 2nd Earl of Darlington.

 Access to the gatehouse is via a door through the curtain wall, which rose to a height of thirty feet from the waters of the moat.
 It is strengthened periodically by buttress towers and formed the second line of defence, the moat being the first.
 The passage along the parapet was the ancient chemin de ronde (allure) on which guards were posted.
 Similar passages can be found at York Castle and around the city of Oxford.
 The castle buildings surround a central courtyard.
 Forming its east side is the great hall, also known as the Baron's Hall.
 The interiors of the medieval kitchen and keep are mostly intact.

+Filming

+Raby Castle doubled for various royal houses during the production of the 1998 film Elizabeth.
+Raby Lake stood in for the River Thames during the filming of a night-time party scene.

+In 2023, American television drama series Billions used the castle as the home of Bobby Axelrod, played by Damian Lewis, as shown in Season 7, Episode 2: "Original Sin".